The 5 BEST Automatic Chicken Coop Doors in 2026

 • Only works down to -4F (but it still worked fine at -20F when I used it last winter!)

-The ChickenGuard automatic chicken coop door is the largest one on the market, so if you have large flock members, this might be a great fit for you!
-The unit is sized at 12.5″ W x 27.5″ H when the door is open or closed (not including the external control box).
+The Run-Chicken Giant Door is the largest one on the market, so if you have large flock members, this would be a great fit for you!
+The pophole size is 14.2″ W x 19.7″ H (and the unit expands to 43.7″ tall when the door is open), so this unit is MUCH larger than the other coop doors listed in this article.

 Pros: